Didgitaldoo/didgitaldoo.github.io/_posts/2025-02-13-how-to-read-outputs-of-didgelab.md

 layout: default
 title: How to read the outputs of Didgelab
 date: 2025-02-13
+summary: When reading the outputs of Didgelab, you will ask yourself many questions, such as “why would I care for the tuning of a didgeridoo?” or “what the heck is impedance?”
+This article wants to explain the most important concepts one by one.
 ---

 # How to read the outputs of Didgelab